felipendc/vicyos_music_player_flutter/README.md

 - `volume_controller: ^2.0.7` A Flutter volume plugin for ios and android control system volume.
 - `music_visualizer: ^1.0.4` This plugin help developers to show a music wave through animation.

-### Installing

-1. Run `flutter pub get` to install the required dependencies.
-2. Connect your device or start an emulator.
-3. Run `flutter run` to launch the app.
-4. Or build the App APK: `flutter build apk --split-per-abi`

 ### Submit a pull request
 1. Fork the project.